pytorch/pytorch/docs/source/notes/autograd.rst

 #.
 If the function is not defined (:math:`sqrt(-1)` or :math:`log(-1)` for example) then this is undefined.
 Most function will return :math:`nan`, but for performance reasons, some functions will return not-nan values (:math:`log(-1)` for example).
 #.
 If a gradient exist at the current point, return it.
 #.
-If the function is convex, return one of it's subgradients at the current point, if more than one exists, return the subgradient with minimum norm (As it is always a descent direction, see "Convex Optimization Algorithms" by Dimitri Bertsekas, Proposition 4.3.1 for a proof).
+If the function is convex, return one of it's subgradients at the current point, if more than one exists, return the subgradient with minimum norm (as it is always a descent direction, see "Convex Optimization Algorithms" by Dimitri Bertsekas, Proposition 4.3.1 for a proof).
 #.
 Define the gradient at the current point by continuity (note that :math:`inf` is possible here).
 If multiple values are possible, pick one arbitrarily.

 .. note::